Ficool

 He made his decision.

 Lencar didn't use magic.
 Not yet.
 He used the physical momentum he had built up.
 He surged forward, his boots kicking up a cloud of dust.
-He was a blur of calculated motion, his "Mana-Forged" body hitting a speed that no ordinary fifteen-year-old should possess.
+He was a blur of motion, his "Mana-Forged" body hitting a speed that no ordinary fifteen-year-old should possess.

 Revchi heard the footfalls too late.
 He turned, his hand reaching for his grimoire to manifest a new set of chains, but Lencar was already there.